 Energy Work: Lexie spent 8 years working for Snug Planet LLC as a building analyst.
 This work focused on the assessment and installation of energy saving measures in residential buildings.
 Starting in 2008 Lexie began volunteering for the Black Oak Wind Farm and was Secretary to the Board of Directors until its dissolution in 2018.
 Black Oak Wind was planned as a community owned wind farm in Tompkins County, with Cornell, NYSERDA, Onyx Capital, and GE as partners.
 It was never constructed due to a town moratorium on renewable energy development.

 Returning to Asheville in 2010, Moore helped conceive the Blind Pig Supper Club, a fine-dining fundraising organization, which later held its first dinner in 2011.
 A collaboration of different chefs in the community, Blind Pig embodies the spirit of Asheville, creating a food scene built on creativity and directed toward the wellness of locals.
-In February 2013, Moore continued forging his path with the opening of Seven Sows Bourbon and Larder, a restaurant dedicated to Carolina crops and showcasing the American South.
 Not long after, he earned a 2013 StarChefs Rising Star Community Chef Award for his work.
+Moore is currently Chef at Vin Rouge restaurant in Durham, NC.

 Gregg Rentfrow, University of Kentucky